jdrake16/lofi-studio/docs/user-stories.md

 * Aspiring producers or kids that want to learn the basics of beat making.

-	> I want to be the next Dj Khaled, but I don't know the first thing about making beats!
+	> I want to be a producer someday, but I don't know the first thing about making beats!
 I need an easy-to-use program that will teach me the basics of song structure.